creativewebmatrixsolutions/dropafile/README.rst

 `dropafile` provides an HTTPS-secured webapp where users can drop files.

-It is meant as a channel to deliver documents in a not too unsecure manner.
+It is meant as a channel to deliver documents in a not-too-unsecure manner.
 For instance as a quickly installable workaround if people are not able or willing to use GnuPG or similar, although they have sensible documents to send.